• Adults & Children

 Childhood Trauma: Abuse and Neglect.
 Being exposed to an alcoholic or drug addicted parent, having been molested or raped, moving from place to place and never feeling safe and settled are all areas of trauma to name just a few.
 The pain and consequences of that trauma can be carried bravely by many for years.
 It takes it’s toll and there is help available.
 There is no need to suffer in silence.
 This kind of pain saps our joy in life and can impact how we care for ourselves, the decisions we make about relationships and how we view the world, ourselves and what we deserve.
 It can also impact how we parent.
 I encourage you to free yourself of this painful past and allow yourself to opportunity to face the darkness with strong support and come out the other side healthier and happier.

 Attention Deficit Disorders: Living with ADD/ADHD is challenging both for kids and adults.
 There are tools to use, things that can help.
 Although there are medications available and required for some to live a functional life, ADHD is on a spectrum and not everyone is at the far end and needs medication.
 Using a watch, setting timers, making lists, forming routines where important things have their place can help create order out of chaos.
 Some people use herbal supplements, caffeine and exercise to cope with the way the brain operates.
 Some of the most intelligent people among us suffer from ADHD.
 For kids it can be ostracizing.
 Their peers may not understand why their classmate interrupts others, leaves their seat, impulsively grabs things from other people or has difficulty waiting their turn.
 There is a lot to learn in childhood and learning about ADHD can help a child understand themselves and include them in their own behavior management.
+For a more extensive article on ADHD, please see Articles on website.

 Support to those in relationships where Asperger’s and other Spectrum issues get in the way of communication, understanding and love.
 Loving someone on the Spectrum can be frustrating and can leave one feeling detached, unloved, confused and hurt.
 There are strengths in the relationship but because of the way some people on the Spectrum view the world (and themselves in it) intimate relationships can be challenging.